pingcap/docs-cn/system-variables.md

 - Persists to cluster: Yes
 - Default value: `4096`
 - Range: `[0, 9223372036854775807]`
-- This variable is used to control the threshold at which the TiDB server prefers to send read requests to the replica in the same region as the TiDB server when [`tidb_replica_read`](#tidb_replica_read-new-in-v40) is set to `closest-adaptive`.
-If the estimated result is higher than or equal to this threshold, TiDB prefers to send read requests to the replica in the same region.
+- This variable is used to control the threshold at which the TiDB server prefers to send read requests to a replica in the same availability zone as the TiDB server when [`tidb_replica_read`](#tidb_replica_read-new-in-v40) is set to `closest-adaptive`.
+If the estimated result is higher than or equal to this threshold, TiDB prefers to send read requests to a replica in the same availability zone.
 Otherwise, TiDB sends read requests to the leader replica.

 ### tidb_allow_batch_cop <span class="version-mark">New in v4.0</span>